 Endowed Funds Information

-The Utah State University Endowment Fund consists of endowed gifts which provide perpetual financial support for scholarships, fellowships, faculty chairs and professorships, and other important University programs and services.
-An endowed gift is intended to provide the University with a permanent source of funding by investing the principal amount of the gift and making available a portion of the income it generates.
+The Utah State University Endowment Fund consists of endowed gifts that provide perpetual financial support for scholarships, fellowships, faculty chairs and professorships, and other important university programs and services.
+An endowed gift is intended to provide the university with a permanent source of funding by investing the principal amount of the gift and making available a portion of the income it generates.
 The minimum gift required to establish an endowment is $25,000.
-The amount of endowment “income” available for spending is determined by the Utah State University Board of Trustees and is governed by Utah law.
+The amount of endowment “income” available for spending is determined by the Utah State university Board of Trustees and is governed by Utah law.

 Endowed Investment and Spending Policies

 The university's spending policy is to distribute, annually, 4% of the three-year average fair market value of the endowment.
 These funds are taken from the earnings.
 In years when the investment does not earn 4%, the transfer for spending can come from appreciation.
 In addition to the 4% that is transferred for spending, the university currently retains 1.5% of the value of the endowment to fund administration and to reinvest in advancement to grow the endowment through new gifts.

 The spending policy benefits both the donor and the university by protecting the core growth of the endowment.
 This protects the distributable income.
 Therefore, the university ensures that donors’ funds are not losing income for awards made according to donors’ wishes.

 The Endowment Pool is charged with the goal of preserving the purchasing power of every endowed gift while distributing a meaningful, stable flow of support to Utah State University.
 To reach this goal, the investment policy for the Endowment Pool seeks to maximize long-term total returns relative to acceptable levels of investment risk.